Owners’ Meetings

 Corporations must send out the following notices prior to an owners’ meeting:

-1. Preliminary Notice of Meeting must be delivered to owners at least 20 days before the Notice of Meeting.
+- Preliminary Notice of Meeting must be sent to owners at least 20 days before the Notice of Meeting.
 This notice will, among other things, let owners know that a Notice of Meeting will be coming, state the purpose of the meeting, and, if applicable, request that individuals interested in being candidates for director positions notify the board in writing.

-2. Notice of Meeting must be delivered to owners in writing at least 15 days prior to the day of the meeting.
-The Notice of Meeting of owners will include the date, time, and place of the meeting.
+- Notice of Meeting must be sent to owners in writing at least 15 days prior to the day of the meeting.
+The Notice of Meeting of owners will include the date, time, and if the meeting is in-person or virtual, and how to join it.
 It must also identify the business to be discussed, among other things.
 No vote can take place on any item, other than routine procedure, that was not disclosed in the Notice of Meeting.

 Content of notices